QuentinRa/blog.quentinra.dev/cyber/random/hacking_process/index.md

 <div class="row row-cols-md-2 mt-4"><div>

-* Learn more about the company, programming languages, software...
+* Learn more about the company, the programming languages, and software that they use... 🧑‍💻

-* Find targets that may be used for an attack, for instance, a server used with a subdomain for another purpose
+* Find your target, for instance, a subdomain owned by the company for another purpose, that is hosted on the network that their main website 🐟
 </div><div>

-...

 </div></div>

 <hr class="sr">